-This brief complies with the type-volume limitation of Federal Rule of Appellate Procedure 29(d) and 32(a)(7) because it contains 5,583 words, excluding the parts of the brief exempted by Federal Rule of Appellate Procedure 32(a)(7)(B)(iii).
-This brief complies with the typeface requirements of Federal Rule of Appellate Procedure 32(a)(5) and the type style requirements of Federal Rule of Appellate Procedure 32(a)(6) because it has been prepared in proportionally spaced typeface (14-point Baskerville) using Microsoft Word 2016.
+This brief complies with the type-volume limitation of Federal Rule of Appellate Procedure 32(a)(7)(B) because this brief contains 6,454 words, excluding the parts of the brief exempted by Rule 32(f).
+This brief complies with the typeface requirements of Circuit Rule 32(b) because it has been prepared in proportionally spaced typeface in 12-point Baskerville font using Microsoft Word.